brownplt/judgmental-resugaring/README.md

    through all of the claims we believe the paper makes next, and describe how to verify them.

+The zip file you received has the "full" version of the paper, which includes an appendix that will be useful.
+It also fixes some mistakes in the original paper: e.g. the example in section 4.5 was wrong.

 ## Evaluation: Type Systems (section 6.1 from the paper)

 The paper lists a number of type system features that we tested SweetT